alexeypro/amqdemo/README.txt

 Simple demo of Java on the backend, Ruby w/ Sinatra framework on the frontend, communicating asynchronously through ActiveMQ, and a little help from memcached.
+It may have some references name to atomkeep.com, as partial code was from there.

 Assuming you have ActiveMQ download and installed in /usr/local/activemq: